 How to become freelancer?
 It’s not technical post, but very often it’s related to IT people, as many of us is working as freelancer.
 Also many of us think that our salary is low or projects are below our expectation.
 So some of us accept it, some will change a job or move abroad.
 I would like to show you that there’s another way, I mean how to become freelancer.
-I do not asking you to quit the job and move to own business.
-I would like to show you how to achieve this goal with small step by step.
-Usually if we want to be a freelancer we have to take care about everything by ourself: getting clients, payments, marketing, etc. And if we don’t have big experience, or if we are not Bill Gates, or if he is not our father it could looks like crazy idea!
+I do not ask you to quit the job and move to own business.
+Let me show you how to achieve this goal with small step by step.
+Usually if we want to be a freelancer, we have to take care about everything by ourself: getting clients, payments, marketing, etc. And if we don’t have big experience, or if we are not Bill Gates, or if he is not our father it could looks like crazy idea!